fillip1984/paratus-native/README.md

   - [ ] Run interaction
   - [ ] Weigh in interaction
   - [ ] Notes interaction
+- [ ] Add profile image in top right on home that launches user preferences modal
+  - [ ] show outcomes inside of the preferences page?
+  - [X] Add ability to rebuild all activities
+  - [X] Add ability to delete all routines, useful for testing but may not be useful for prod
 - [ ] Finish local push notifications
 - [ ] Add 'seeking' repeat mode where you are prompted if you did something.
 Eventually an appropriate repeat schedule is generated.
 - [ ] Hook up backend to track outcomes